 Be Sure Your Trust Fills All Requirements

 Though on their face, Texas Medicaid eligibility requirements seem quite stringent, a good Texas estate law lawyer can often help you retain your assets and your income.
 There are many different long-term care programs available through Texas Medicaid.
 Their eligibility requirements as well as their benefits vary.
-If you are concerned about Medicaid eligibility for yourself or a family member, call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for a free consultation.
+If you are concerned about Medicaid eligibility for yourself or a family member, call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for an affordable consultation.
 Our experienced Texas estate planning attorneys can guide you through the Medicaid morass.
 Contact us at (210) 646-9400 to schedule an appointment.